renpy/renpy/sphinx/source/config.rst

     text displayed by the :ref:`say <say-statement>` and :ref:`menu
     <menu-statement>` statements.

+.. var:: config.open_file_encoding = False

+    If not False, this is the encoding that :func:`renpy.open_file` uses when its `encoding` parameter is none.
+This is mostly used when porting Python 2 games that used :func:`renpy.file` extensively to Python 3, to have those files open as text by default.

+    This gets its default value from the RENPY_OPEN_FILE_ENCODING environment variable.

 .. var:: config.overlay_during_with = True

     True if we want overlays to be shown during :ref:`with statements